 Headphone users credit music for lifting their mood.
 Naysayers blame the sound waves coming out of the headset for causing deafness.
 Which of the two viewpoints is closer to reality?
 Do headphones actually have a dark side?
 Or is that another myth peddled by conspiracy theorists?

 Another claim that cynics make about earphones is that they cause toothache.
 That the signals they send into your ear canal somehow make their way into your mouth and weaken the integrity of your teeth.
 Most people will laugh at this claim.
 Yet, some believe in it.

 Are their fears justified?
 That’s precisely what we’re going to find in this article.
 We have consulted multiple studies and research papers to determine whether wearing headphones cause deafness or toothache.

 Wearing headphones cannot cause deafness.
 Research published in the National Center for Biotechnology Information proves it.
 The researchers reached that conclusion after examining more than 130 customer service representatives of a mobile phone operator.

 One study, in fact, has found that the number of US adults suffering from hearing loss has fallen in the past three decades.
-Even though the usage of headphones or earphones has gone through the roof over the same time, but that doesn’t mean that headphones are always safe.
+Even though the usage of headphones or earphones has gone through the roof over the same time, that doesn’t mean that headphones are always safe.